oblockton/Erase_Hate_Python_Library/docs/reclass_READMDE.md

 # Reclassifying Text & Reclassified Text Submission
-Module: erasehate.reclass  File:erasehate/reclass.py
+**Module:** erasehate.reclass  **File:** erasehate/reclass.py

   One of the core properties of the Erase Hate application is it's ability to continually retrain the classification model.
 After a user makes a request for classification of a text item, users are then presented with the option to reclassify the item if they don't agree with the models analysis.
 The actual method of reclassification implemented by user's of the Erase Hate API and this library will vary based on the users needs or application.
 Users may have people reclassifying text items within an Excel spreadsheet, or build a reclassification function into a web form.
 Though your method of doing reclassification will be unique to your project, this library does provide a few helper functions to simply submission of those reclassed items.
 In this document we will cover the details of those helper functions, their arguments, parameters, and usage.

   The are 3 helper functions provided to assist with the reclassification and submission process:

     - A function to submit properly formatted reclassification data to the Erase Hate servers.
 For use in the model retraining process.

     - A function that creates a template HTML reclassification form.

     - A function that will parse the HTML template form data, formatting it properly for submission

   **If an error occurs during the submission process, this module will raise an exception and pass on the API code and error message from the Erase Hate API**
    API codes and error handling instruction can be found here: [API CODES & ERRORS](https://github.com/oblockton/Erase-Hate-Versioning/blob/master/Version2.5_10_9_2019/Main/api_README.md 'API Error Codes and Messages')

+---

 ### Functions

-- `sumbit_reclassed(reclassed_items)`
+* **`sumbit_reclassed(reclassed_items)`**

   This function sends a post request to the Erase Hate API endpoint, to submit your reclassified data.
 Takes one argument/input, the items to be submitted.